davidtubridy/eiq/README.md

 - Created a simple design for the list of surveys.
 Hitting create survey just creates a generic survey and refreshes the page.
 It would ideally navigate to the survey.

 - I attempted to use no libraries for the design or icons but eventually used mat-icons to speed things up.
-Which has lead to there being some inconsistencies in the icons used.
+Which has led to there being some inconsistencies in the icons used.

 - I ended up adding the functionality to delete items and questions as I feel this is a need to have for a product like this.